Student Code of Conduct

 • Differences in treatment are prohibited when based on race, creed, color, religion, national origin, age, sex, pregnancy (including childbirth and related conditions), disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, or associational preferences.4

-• Complaints regarding discrimination will be managed by the University of Iowa’s Office of Institutional Equity.
+• Complaints regarding discrimination will be managed by the University of Iowa’s Office of Civil Rights Compliance (OCRC).

 1. Inappropriate Use of Technology Resources